 - Has a record of such an impairment; or

 - Is regarded as having such an impairment.

 Major life activities are functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
 Major life activity also includes the operation of a major bodily function, including but not limited to, functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.
 With regard to reasonable accommodation, primary attention is given to those life activities that affect the ability to perform one’s essential job functions, or otherwise present a barrier to employment or advancement.

 What is an Essential Function?

 Essential function means the fundamental job duties of the employment position.
-For example, for a position as a proofreader, the ability to read documents accurately is an essential function because that is the reason the position exists.
+For example, for a position as a proofreader, the ability to read documents accurately (with or without a reasonable accommodation) is an essential function because that is the reason the position exists.
 Additionally, a job function may be essential because of the limited number of employees available to perform the function, or among whom the function can be distributed.